linarkin/marketplace/README.md

 Due to a shortage of time, I had to omit some parts and details of the application:
 - <b>Tests.</b> The most important part would be covering the project with tests.
 I only added the example test for `ProductCard`.
 And just set up the cypress library without adding any tests.
 - <b>Styles.</b> 1) There was an idea to make all styles more flexible by using `rem`.
 That would make it easier to change the website for accessibility for example. <br />2) Normally, I would use more variables. <br /> 3) Consistency of the app and  MUI (difference in fonts).
 Small CSS issues.
-- <b>In general.</b> Self-review the code.
+- <b>In general.</b> Self-review the code for some parts of the app.
 Clean up the code, Better error handling.
 (Show the error message from the server, etc.).

 ## Thoughts: